-Virgin Care provides and oversees a wide range of health and social care services across the country on behalf of local authorities and the NHS, spanning from GP surgeries to children’s community services While most of our services are publicly funded, we also provide Virgin Care Private Health and Wellbeing Clinics.
+Virgin Care provides and oversees a wide range of health and social care services across the country on behalf of local authorities and the NHS, spanning from GP surgeries to children’s community services.
 You can find more information about our services at private.virgincare.co.uk.

 Why is Sir Richard Branson providing health and care?

 Sir Richard is passionate about health and care and was previously vice-president of the Patients Association.
 Sir Richard decided to create Virgin Care because he believes that health and care services can be delivered in a more innovative way that focuses not only on the important outcomes, but also every person’s experience of care.
 Sir Richard wrote about his reasons for launching Virgin Care on his blog in January 2018.

 Many years ago the government began asking a range of organisations to help provide NHS health and care services to patients as a way to improve quality, reduce waiting times and bring more innovation into the health service.
 We have been providing services to patients, on behalf of the NHS and local authorities since 2006.